Ideal (album)

-Ideal is the only studio album by R&B group Ideal, released on August 24, 1999 by Virgin Records US.
+Ideal is the only studio album by R&B group Ideal, released on August 24, 1999, by Virgin Records US.

 The album sold 615,000 units in the U.S., according to Nielsen SoundScan, and was certified Gold by the RIAA.
 It features the hit single "Get Gone", which reached #13 on the Billboard Hot 100 chart, and the moderately successful third single "Whatever".
-Allmusic's Heather Phares called Ideal's initial effort a "heartfelt first album" which showcased the "group's smooth, sensuous vocal styling and romantic songwriting.
+AllMusic's Heather Phares called Ideal's initial effort a "heartfelt first album" that showcased the "group's smooth, sensuous vocal styling and romantic songwriting."